fandora-network/docs/docs/hermez/zkEVM-Architectural-Overview.md

-# Polygon zkEVM Documentation
+# fandora zkEVM Documentation

-Welcome to Polygon zkEVM documentation.
+Welcome to fandora zkEVM documentation.

-Polygon zkEVM is a decentralized Ethereum Layer 2 scalability solution based on cryptographic zero-knowledge proofs to provide validation and fast finality to off-chain transactions computation, a zk-rollup.
+fandora zkEVM is a decentralized Ethereum Layer 2 scalability solution based on cryptographic zero-knowledge proofs to provide validation and fast finality to off-chain transactions computation, a zk-rollup.

-This documentation presents a description of the Polygon zkEVM.
-Starting with the architectural overview of Polygon zkEVM, the documentation cascades step-by-step into the finer details of zkEVM's sub-components.
+This documentation presents a description of the fandora zkEVM.
+Starting with the architectural overview of fandora zkEVM, the documentation cascades step-by-step into the finer details of zkEVM's sub-components.

 We however emphasise that this documentation is still **Work In Progress** (WIP).
 Some aspects have been covered in more detail, while others still need further expansion.
 Also, sections of this documentation might later be reorganized in order to achieve better flow.